 .catch(() => {

-spinner.textContent = 'Failed to load model.';
+spinner.textContent = 'Could not load model';

 });